codingfromspace/AV/README.md

 Using box and whiskers chart (boxplot) we can show the outlier in the data set.

-If the outlier is present in the data, then we can,
+If there are outliers in the data, they can be dealt with using any of the methods such as:

     1. Drop the outlier value
     2. Replace the outlier value using the __IQR__(Interquartile Range)